Nimansky/JARVIS/blogpost.md

 # Execute

+initially, the only functional unit inside the Execute Unit should be an ALU.
+The Execute Unit does many things, but to just get it up and running, I will just have it fetch data from the register file, execute the instruction on the ALU, and output the result.

 ### The ALU

-for starters, let's implement a basic ALU that implements *some* instructions.
+for starters, let's have a basic ALU that implements *some* instructions.
 Out of the 40 instructions in the base ISA, the following are being implemented:

 * **ADDI** (add immediate): add 12 bit signed val to register val; ignore arithmetic overflow
 * **ANDI/ORI/XORI**: perform logical op on reg val and 12 bit signed val